IntentArchitect/Intent.Modules/Modules/Intent.Modules.Metadata.WebApi/README.md

     - `Ignore`: Whether to hide the endpoint from the OpenAPI spec.
     - `OperationId`: Allows controlling the [`operationId`](https://swagger.io/docs/specification/paths-and-operations/) for the endpoint of the operation.
 When blank it will use the endpoint's "method" name by default

+## Parameter OpenAPI Configuration

+To change the way in which a `Parameter`, `DTO Field` is reflected in the OpenAPI specification, the `OpenAPI Settings` stereotype is used.

+1. Right-click on a `Parameter`, `DTO Field` and select `Apply Stereotype`
+2. Click `OpenAPI Settings`
+3. On the item's properties, under `Open Settings`, the following options are available:

+    - `Example Value`: Allows customization of the `example value` which is generated in the OpenAPI spec (and therefor what appears on the Swagger UI)